-We are open for sightseeing visits again.
-Please read more about the changes we have brought in to keep our visitors and staff safe during the COVID-19 pandemic.
+Please read more about the measures in place to keep our visitors and staff safe during the COVID-19 pandemic.
 We have introduced 30 minute entry timeslots for all visits to help us manage our safe capacity requirements in the Cathedral.
 From arrival please respect 2 metre physical distancing (approximately 4 Cathedral floor tiles) between your household party and other visitors.
-From 17 October, in line with the London COVID alert level, please only visit with people from within your household or support bubble.
+From 2 December, in line with the London COVID alert level, please only visit with people from within your household or support bubble.

-Please note that the Whispering Gallery remains closed to the public until at least January 2021.
+Please note that the Whispering Gallery remains closed to the public until further notice.
 The Stone Gallery above it is open.
-Due to current physical distancing guidelines, the Golden Gallery will be temporarily closed upon our sightseeing reopening.
+Due to current physical distancing guidelines, the Golden Gallery will remain temporarily closed upon our sightseeing reopening.

 Ask us to consider your tickets as a donation and receive 12 months free entry at no extra cost to you.
 UK taxpayers, please consider applying Gift Aid on your order to allow the Cathedral to receive Gift Aid benefit of 25 pence for every £1 you donate.
 Full details will be shown on the Checkout page.